senaunalmis/senaunalmis/README.md

 # 💫 About Me:
-⚡ I’m  a 4th-year student at Atilim University.<br><br>🔭 I’m currently working on RPA, Deep Learning, and Metaverse projects.<br><br>🌱 I’m currently learning Python, Spring Boot, and .Net.<br><br>💬 You can contact me via email: unalmissena89@gmail.com
+⚡ I graduated from Atılım University with a degree in Software Engineering.<br><br>🔭 I’m currently working on RPA, Deep Learning, and Metaverse projects.<br><br>🌱 I’m currently learning Python, Spring Boot, and .Net.<br><br>💬 You can contact me via email: unalmissena89@gmail.com

 ## 🌐 Socials: